The Lean Startup

 Summary

-We have been implementing Lean Startup methodologies, including the development of MVPs (in our case 'Pseudo Dossiers') and using them for early validation with payors for more than 5 years.
+We have been implementing Lean Startup methodologies, including the development of MVPs (in our case 'Pseudo Dossiers') and using them for early validation with payers for more than 5 years.
 This process was proven to be a success.
-It minimized the creation of waste and increased our clients' ability to bring to market a commercially successful product.
+It minimized the creation of waste and increased our medical device clients' ability to bring to market a commercially successful product.